Job, Internship, and Graduate Program Preparation

 - Review your social media accounts (e.g., Facebook, LinkedIn, Twitter) to ensure your personal brand is representative of how you want to be seen by professional organizations.

-- Reach out to your network to talk to professionals working in your area of interest to understand what an internship in that space might look like.
+- Reach out to your network to talk to professionals working in your area of interest to understand what an internship or job in that space might look like and whether a graduate degree would make you more competitive.

 - Ask for assistance in reviewing your application materials when appropriate.

-- Review the Berry Career Institute resources page for both internships and jobs
+- Review the Berry Career Institute resources page for internships and jobs.

-- Talk to the Berry Career Institute staff, your faculty advisor and/or faculty members in your area of interest to learn about available internships.
+- Talk to the Berry Career Institute staff, your faculty advisor and/or faculty members in your area of interest to learn about available internships, common jobs in your chosen industry, and whether a graduate degree is recommended in your discipline.

-- Find your own internship by identifying organizations and opportunities that interest you, researching whether they have an internship program or, if not, contacting them to find out if they would be willing to take on an intern.
+- Find your own internship or job by identifying organizations and opportunities that interest you, researching whether they have an internship or early career development program or, if not, contacting them to make a general inquiry about opportunities.

 - Visit with a Berry Career Institute staff member, faculty member, or trusted friend to do a final review of your documents.

-- An organizational system will help you track positions you applied for, dates you applied and followed-up, dates/times of interviews and contacts.
+- An organizational system will help you track application deadlines, positions or graduate programs you applied for, dates you applied and followed-up, dates/times of interviews and contacts.

 - Follow up after application submission or an interview is acceptable after several weeks, but specific instructions that state no calls or e-mails should be followed.